Byzantine mosaic of the Komnenos Dynasty in Hagia Sophia, with Emperor John II, Empress Irene of Hungary and son Alexios

 Byzantine imperial mosaics, Hagia Sophia

 The general idea of both mosaics is the same.
 The earthly rulers are represented as donors, offering to the divinity a bag of money (apokombion) and a document, presumably granting benefits to the Great Church.
 Both the Emperors appear on the left, and the Empresses on the right.
 They are represented smaller than the divine figure in the middle.
 However, there are some differences.
 The characters in the Komnenian mosaic are taller than their counterparts, possibly because they were overseeing an altar.
-The lower part of the mosaic is lost.

 The depiction of Emperor John II Komnenos.